 Although it can seem tedious to clear the area completely, the benefits far outweigh the frustration.
 Instead of being stuck in the same old programming for what the space has always been used for, it gives you a chance to see the possibilities hidden in plain sight, possibilities you may never see otherwise.

 In our example with the desk, take everything off the top of the desk and set it aside.
 If there are drawers, you can choose to do these after finishing with the top of the desk but the process is the same.
 Take everything out of the drawers and set aside.

 With our closet example, take everything off any shelves and the floor area and set aside.
 The only exception in this example are your clothes.
 I would say leaving them hanging is fine, since they are already in their rightful place.
-If you are needing to organize your clothes, check out this post.

 Clean the Space